-Sheet Pan Pancakes with mixed berries and homemade pancake batter let you make pancakes for a crowd without standing over the stove!
+Sheet Pan Pancakes let you make pancakes for a crowd without standing over the stove!
+These pancakes will be a family favorite and yours too!

-Using the base of classic Homemade Pancakes for this sheet pan version makes this Breakfast Recipe a breeze!
-Top them with your favorite toppings like Easy Strawberry Sauce and Whipped Cream.
+Using the base of classic Homemade Pancakes for this sheet pan version makes this breakfast recipe a breeze!
+For another quick Pancake Recipe idea try out my Pancake Muffin Bites.

 Sabrina’s Sheet Pan Pancakes Recipe